 Your first week is important; take your time in understanding the culture of the organization and how the employees work.

 Evaluate several points, including the budget, goals of the organization, failures and the types of work that the employees enjoy.
-Then, depending on these points, you will be able to take a decision more accurately.
+Then, depending on these points, you will be able to take a difficult decision more accurately.

 3. Innovation is the key: